Dhoby Ghaut may just be your new favourite spot to shop, eat and repeat...

 Note: Rendezvous Hotel is currently not accepting any new room bookings.

 Rendezvous Hotel’s strategic location makes it easy to fill your itinerary with lotsa things to do.
 Boutiques, museums, restaurants and bars – they’re all a stroll away.
 The hotel celebrates the pulsating arts culture in Singapore and its heritage district location by featuring sculptures, paintings and interactive multimedia art installations around its space.

 Rendezvous Hotel, 9 Bras Basah Road, Singapore 189559

-Now that you’re all caught up with our guide to Dhoby Ghaut in Singapore, what’s your first stop?
+Now that you’re all caught up with our guide to the best food, shops and hotels in Dhoby Ghaut, what’s your first stop?